-Fifty-four percent of these participants were comparable female, regarding proportion of female workers (55 percent).
-The average age of the participants was 36.2 years, slightly higher than the organization's (39.8 average years).
-Employees distribution by occupational classifications and pay rate mainly was consistent with the organization's population-even though employees lower occupational classifications and on lower pay rates were Regarding occupational represented. classifications, 51% of participants worked as administrative employees, 19% as policy analysts, 12% as project managers, and 18% as supervisors.
+Fifty-four percent of these participants were comparable regarding female, proportion of female workers (55 percent).
+The average age of the participants was 36.2 years, slightly higher than the organization's average (39.8)years).
+Employees distribution by occupational classifications and pay rate mainly was consistent with the organization's population-even though employees in lower occupational classifications and on lower pay rates were represented.
+Regarding occupational classifications, 51% of participants worked as administrative employees, 19% as policy analysts, 12% as project managers, and 18% as supervisors.